 Form Factor

 Trek CarBack is much wider than other radars on the market.
 It was probably not designed with aerodynamics in mind.
-I guess it is targeted at more casual cyclists because it causes more drag (as it’s not hidden behind the seatpost, but its sides exceed it), which can cost precious watts.
+I’d guess it’s targeted at more casual cyclists because it creates more drag (since it’s not hidden behind the seatpost but its sides extend past it), which can cost precious watts.

-I would also expect a much longer battery life than the claimed 7-12 hours.
+I’d also expect much longer battery life than the claimed 7-12 hours.
 You learn more about how long CarBack lasted in the Battery Life section.

-I like the battery level indicator on its side, but I am sure the LEDs (paradoxically) cause unnecessary battery drain.
+I like the battery level indicator on its side, but I’m sure the LEDs (paradoxically) cause unnecessary battery drain.

 Package Contents and Setup